rickymedrano/TreeClassifierCSUCI/README.md

 ### Notes
 - This project was coded in MATLAB, specifically as a Live Script for easier understanding of the output.
 If you don't own MATLAB, you can still see the Live Script and its output in <a href="TreeClassifier.pdf" target="_blank">**TreeClassifier.pdf**</a> which is annonated and breaks down the code in chunks.
+- The Live Script will try and load "barknetmat.mat" that way you can run the code without training the CNN model.
+Due to size constraints, I'm not uploading this file and therefore you will need to comment out the load statement and uncomment out the line where trainNetwork() is called.
 - Training the CNN took me about 5 minutes but this can vary depending on your computer specs.
 The images are very small and there aren't a ton so even slow computers should handle the training fairly quickly.
 - All accuracy scores will be different for you when running the Live Script due to some randomness when sorting the images into training and validation sets.
 - I commented the code to the best of my ability, so refer to these comments in the Live Script if you have questions how things work